bochinchero/decred-pub/dcrlnd_node.md

 	 tmux new -s dcrlnd

-now go to the decred folder that was created by dcrinstall

-	cd ~/decred

-and start up dcrd:

-	./dcrlnd
+now you can start dcrlnd:

+	~/decred/dcrlnd

-You will be prompted to create and unlock the wallet:
+You will be promptedforwarded to create and unlock the wallet:

-	2020-10-24 09:09:11.188 [INF] LTND: Waiting for wallet encryption password.
+	LTND: Waiting for wallet encryption password.
 Use `dcrlncli create` to create a wallet, `dcrlncli unlock` to unlock an existing wallet, or `dcrlncli changepassword` to change the password of an existing wallet and unlock it.

 Detach from the session by pressing **CTRL+B**, then **D**.